-Gas propane burner pipes are used in the base of fireplaces or homemade barbecues to allow the flow of gas to exit the end of the gas pipeline and then be lit to heat the room/barbecued food.
+Gas propane burner pipes are used in barbecues to allow the flow of gas to exit holes within the pipe, causing the subsequent flame to barbecue the food.
 The pipes can be made from standard 3/4-inch steel gas supply pipe, which comes in various lengths.
 Holes are drilled through one side of the pipe to allow gas to escape, which can be created with different diameter drill bits to allow for the desired size of flame.
+A DIY propane burner can be assembled with a few materials and installed in a barbecue to allow the gas to light a flame below the grill rack.

 Clean both end threads using a steel brush.
 Use a small brush to apply threading compound around the thread on one end of the pipe.
 Screw on a steel end cap to the thread by hand.
 Tighten it in place using a pipe wrench.